Tasks, Tools & Technologies

 As part of strategic and tactical production planning, measures are developed to implement the previously defined production targets.
 These include concrete decisions on production sites or the company-wide introduction of new technologies.

-On the other hand, operational production planning and execution deals with the definition of specific quantities, the determination of material requirements and the concrete scheduling and capacity planning for the execution of orders.
-These tasks fall within the responsibility of production control, a segment of production management that deals with the operative implementation of broader production plans.
+Operational production planning deals with the definition of specific quantities, the determination of material requirements and the concrete scheduling and capacity planning for the execution of orders.
+Tasks such as order release and detaileded scheduling fall within the responsibility of production control, a segment of production management that deals with the operative implementation of broader production plans.

 Monitoring